Your Psychology Today profile

 Psychology Today truncates headlines on mobile after roughly 65 characters.
 If your key differentiator appears at character 80, most clients never see it.
 Mobile is where the majority of profile views happen.

-First person outperforms third person
+First person often feels more direct than third person

-Photo characteristics that increase contact rate
+Photo characteristics that usually build trust

 The personal statement has a reading pattern